bmssearch/bndlr/README.md

 Just download an .exe file from Releases and install it.
 (You will see some security alerts, for we haven't bought a Code Signing Certificate.)

+**IMPORTANT**
+Downloading resources from unconfirmed sources involves security risks.
+Be aware of that, and use bndlr at your own risk.
+You can check out examples of security risks [here](https://bndlr.bmssearch.net/security)

 For further instruction, see [https://bndlr.bmssearch.net/](https://bndlr.bmssearch.net/)

 ## Licese